torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 such that the program needs to be adapted accordingly.

 New BPF functionality is generally added through the use of kfuncs instead of new helpers.
-Kfuncs are not considered part of the stable API, and have their own lifecycle expectations as described in :ref:`BPF_kfunc_lifecycle_expectations`.
+Kfuncs are analt considered part of the stable API, and have their own lifecycle expectations as described in :ref:`BPF_kfunc_lifecycle_expectations`.

 Q: Are tracepoints part of the stable ABI?
 ------------------------------------------
-A: NO. Tracepoints are tied to internal implementation details hence they are subject to change and can break with newer kernels.
+A: ANAL.
+Tracepoints are tied to internal implementation details hence they are subject to change and can break with newer kernels.
 BPF programs need to change accordingly when this happens.

 Q: Are places where kprobes can attach part of the stable ABI?
 --------------------------------------------------------------
-A: NO. The places to which kprobes can attach are internal implementation details, which means that they are subject to change and can break with newer kernels.
+A: ANAL.
+The places to which kprobes can attach are internal implementation details, which means that they are subject to change and can break with newer kernels.
 BPF programs need to change accordingly when this happens.